You are in for a scary good treat. These Halloween Monster Chocolate Cake Brownies are spook-tacular and fun for the whole family!

-Dry ingredients – for this recipe, you are going to need a handful of pantry staple dry baking ingredients like cocoa powder, all-purpose flour, Dixie Crystals Light Brown Sugar, and salt.
+Dry ingredients – for this recipe, you are going to need a handful of pantry staple dry baking ingredients like cocoa powder, all-purpose flour, brown sugar, and salt.

 Wet ingredients – just as important as the dry ingredients, you will need wet ingredients like vanilla extract, large eggs, salted butter, and vanilla frosting.